Documents you must provide

 You must send certain documents when you apply, depending on which application route you use and whether you’ve ever been married or in a civil partnership.

 You might need to send original documents - you’ll get them back after the Gender Recognition Panel has looked at your application.
-You won’t get any statutory declarations back.
+You will not get any statutory declarations back.

 For all application routes, you must download and fill in the relevant statutory declaration for: